Online Retail Sales Training

 Their answers will inevitably bring you back to the training you have or have not given your employees, the hit-or-miss experience of shoppers in your store, and an overall culture that is hard to define.

-I would say a huge reason to adopt retail sales training is to help solve the question How to make the human customer first in the age of machines?
+A huge reason to adopt retail sales training is to help solve the question of how to prioritize the human customer in the age of machines.

-Once everyone has a clear picture of where you want to go, understand that if you had the ability to get there on your own, you would have.
-Realize you must now find a retail sales training program that can get you there, and that everyone in your organization must take it.
+Once everyone has a clear picture of where you want to go, understand that if you could get there on your own, you would.
+Realize you must find a retail sales training program that can get you there, and everyone in your organization must take it.

-Brick and mortar retailers from the top luxury brands to the Main Street staples are in a battle for diminished demand from shoppers, fewer shoppers driving to stores, and the scourge of online discounters.
+Brick-and-mortar retailers, from the top luxury brands to the Main Street staples, are fighting to survive diminished shoppers' demand, fewer shoppers driving to stores, and the scourge of online discounters.

 Online retail sales training should have the ability to train one-to-one so each learner can take as long as they need to get the information; individuals can watch it over and over again - if necessary - until they get it right.

-SalesRX, my online learning program is interactive so depending on each learner’s individual answers, they go down a different learning tree to get the same training.
-It’s as close to personal one-to-one training as you can find.
+SalesRX, my online learning program, is interactive, so depending on each learner’s individual answers, they go down a different learning tree to get the same training.
+It’s as close as you can get to personal one-to-one training.

-Again, old online training was nothing more than a series of videos people would show to a group that forced everyone to be in the room at the same time.
+Again, old online training was nothing more than a series of videos people would show to a group that forced everyone to be in the room simultaneously.

 Online training has come a long way.
-Now employees can train off the floor either on a laptop, desktop, or tablet at a variety of times.
+Employees can train off the floor using a laptop, desktop, or tablet at various times.

-A smart manager will not let them take the training when they might be needed on the floor.
-Breaking their concentration short circuits the learning.
-For that reason, make sure you have adequate coverage so your learner can be off the floor and uninterrupted.
+A smart manager will not let them take the training when needed on the floor.
+Breaking their concentration short-circuits the learning.
+Therefore, ensure you have adequate coverage so your learners can be off the floor and uninterrupted.

 Smart managers also realize that employees need time and practice to master the skills on the sales floor.
-Therefore do not assign the whole training all at once but break it up into weekly bits and grant associates enough time to practice for it to stick.
+Therefore, do not assign the whole training all at once but break it up into weekly bits and grant associates enough time to practice so that it sticks.

 Online retail sales training breaks down a comprehensive selling process into packets of information that can readily be assimilated.
 But make no mistake, it still can be a lot of education.